-There’s nothing astounding this year in battery longevity.
+There’s nothing astounding here in terms of battery longevity.
 Apple says the Watch Series 6 can last the standard 18 hours on a single charge.
 Battery life has been good for me.
 I’ve kept the always-on display active and my watch has lasted me about 36 hours of use on a consistent basis.
 Turning the always-on display off will likely get you over two days on a charge.
 I did manage to get two days on a charge at one point, but I was not active at all during those two days.

 We should briefly talk about sleep tracking.
 With watchOS 7, Apple finally introduced sleep tracking on the Apple Watch.
 Wearing your watch to bed will obviously drain the battery.
 On a typical night of ~6.5 hours of sleep, my Apple Watch only drained a few percentage points each night.

 It can be annoying to charge up your watch every night before bed just to track your sleep.
 Competitors like Garmin, Fitbit, Huawei, Suunto, and just about everyone else offer far better battery life on their fitness watches.
 It’s one of the big downsides if you go with Apple’s platform over something else.

 When you do need to charge the watch’s battery, it shouldn’t take you long.
 The Series 6 can now reach a full charge in just under 90 minutes, which is slightly speedier than the Series 5.

 Health and fitness tracking: Catching up to competition

 Above all else, the biggest new feature on the Apple Watch Series 6 — and the thing that differentiates it the most from previous Apple Watches — is the new pulse oximeter.
 Unlike the company’s clinically validated ECG monitors, the Series 6’s SpO2 sensor has not been approved as a medical device by the FDA and has not received CE clearance.